Police investigating shooting in Vancouver; one person killed

 Detectives are working to identify and locate the suspect or suspects in this case, according to police.

-No further details were immediately released, including the age of the victim.
+No further details were immediately released, including the name and age of the victim.

 Roads in the area were shut down for an investigation.
 People were advised to avoid the area.